 CUS_CREDITLIMIT = 39800

-Assuming that CUS_CUSTOMERNUMBER is the table's sole primary key, this statement would be a bit of an overkill as the WHERE clause lists fields which are not part of the primary key.
-You should thus always tell ReportServer the primary key of a table.
-In addition we might want to only display a fraction of the table:
+Assuming that CUS_CUSTOMERNUMBER is the table's sole primary key, this statement is unnecessarily complex, as the WHERE clause includes columns that are not part of the primary key.
+You should therefore always specify the table's primary key in ReportServer.
+Additionally, it may be desirable to display only a subset of the table's columns rather than the entire dataset as shown below.

 import net.datenwerke.rs.grideditor.service.grideditor.definition.db.*